Give a man a gun, and he can rob a bank. Give a man a bank, and he can rob the world.

 This is one of the main perks that set America’s First apart from other credit unions.
 Your small business can have four types of checking accounts and choose from three different savings accounts.

 America’s First offers a Health Savings Account which is a great option for entrepreneurs since they don’t have access to traditional health benefits offered by an employer.
+That is a big reason why they are one of the best credit unions in America.

 Credit Unions That Offer Business Accounts

-It’s almost tragic that you can’t get a credit union business account anywhere.
+It is almost tragic that you can’t get a credit union business account anywhere.
 With low fees and little hassle to open random financial products, credit unions make it easy to do business.